 Working with RES ecologists and restoration specialists, Taylor Creek Restoration Nurseries produces customized palettes of attractive flowers and grasses that can thrive in rain gardens, bioswales, bioretention basins, as well as in riparian zones that filter the stormwater runoff entering streams and lakes.

 We envision landscapes permeated with native plants.
 And we have seen these come to fruition.

 Our nursery staff works closely with RES scientists and planners who create watershed plans.
 Whether the BMP calls for stream or lakeshore restorations…or the replacement of expanses of turf with pollinator habitat…Taylor Creek Restoration Nurseries can produce the right plants for the job.

 Stream and lakeshore restorations that use native seeds and plants, and replacement of expanses of turf with native vegetation are two BMPs frequently used to improve water quality and habitat.

-For more in-depth information about the water quality benefits of using native plants, visit our sister site at AES here.
+For more in-depth information about the water quality benefits of using native plants, visit our sister site at RES here.